saverymax/optimal-design-data-integration/doc/source/data.md

 HOWEVER, it is not necessary to follow these steps if you would like to use our pre-processed data set.
 Within this repository, the data can be found in the ```optimal-design-data-integration/data/ebird/data_pack.RDS``` file.
 This should be provided to the ```optimal_design_application.R``` script as described in the usage section of this documentation.
 You can skip to the [usage section](usage) in this case.

-We have also provided all data necessary to reconstruct the pre-processed data in the zipped ```raw_data``` folder in the figshare repository <https://doi.org/10.6084/m9.figshare.25450108>.
-This means that you don't have to follow the data downloading steps and can skip to the [data processing](#processing-data) section below.
-Upon the public release of this repository, the pre-processed data and code will also be available in a public GitHub repository.

-To clarify, the data processing proceeds as: download -> pre-process -> run experiments.
+We have also provided all data necessary to reconstruct the ```data_pack.RDS``` in the zipped ```raw_data``` folder in the figshare repository <https://doi.org/10.6084/m9.figshare.25450108>.
+The data processing proceeds as: download -> pre-process -> run experiments.
 We have provided instructions and preliminary files for each step of the process, so the user can choose where to start to replicate the work.
-Again, to run the experiment code, you can use the data we provide via the file ```optimal-design-data-integation/data/ebird/data_pack.RDS```.
+To run the experiment code, you can use the data we provide via the file ```optimal-design-data-integation/data/ebird/data_pack.RDS```.
 Alternatively, the instructions below describe how to download, process, and create this file and data from scratch.

 ## Additional packages